dpuelz/MachineLearning_MSBA-WP/README.md

 ### Week 5: Bias-variance tradeoff, simple and multiple linear regression

 - Supervised learning [slides](slides/week5_UT.pdf)
+	- What is the difference between an outcome variable and input variables and how are they related?
+	- Describe the defining feature of a supervised learning task. (video)
 - Textbook readings: *ISL* Ch.
 2.1 - 2.2 and Ch.
 3. In these readings, you'll learn about a key tradeoff between model interpretability and predictive accuracy.
 In Ch.
 3, you'll dive into a workhorse and first tool of a data scientist: Linear regression!
 	- Describe intuitively why the bias-variance tradeoff interpolates between model complexity and predictive ability
 	- What are the assumptions of a linear regression model?